How DELL (Dell Technologies) Makes Money in 2025: A Deep-Dive With Income Statement

 • Net Income: $1.16B (+37.6% YoY, 3.9% net margin)

-• DELL converts a moderate portion of sales into profit due to its scale, operational discipline, and competitive pricing.
+• DELL converts a moderate portion of sales into profit due to its scale, operational efficiency, and pricing power in enterprise markets.

 What Drives DELL's Money Machine?

-• Enterprise Infrastructure Solutions: 56%+ of revenue, driven by robust demand for servers, storage, and networking hardware.
+• Infrastructure Solutions Group: 56%+ of revenue, driven by robust enterprise demand for servers, storage, and networking hardware.

-• Future Growth Areas: Edge computing, AI infrastructure, and as-a-service models, though not yet significant profit contributors.
+• Future Growth Areas: AI infrastructure, edge computing, and as-a-service models, though these are still emerging in terms of profitability.

 Visualizing DELL's Financial Flows